Tom Lewis (author): Career

+Tom's most recent works are The Secret Submarine (Big Sky, 2025), Australia's Coastal War (Big Sky, 2025), and The Battle of the Coral Sea - Explained (Avonmore, 2026).
+Big Sky have also just added his work Gallipoli - Dawn of the Anzac Spirit as No. 7 in their Australia Remembers children's series.

 From 2013-2020 Lewis was the Chairman of the Order of Australia Association (NT).
 From 2015-2018 he was the Chairman of the Northern Territory Place Names Committee.
-In 2018 he was elected an alderman of the City of Palmerston, until August 2021.
+From 2018 to 2021 he was an alderman of the City of Palmerston.
 Lewis has been a high school teacher in Queensland and the Northern Territory.

 Academic qualifications

 Lewis holds the qualifications of Doctorate of Philosophy in Strategic Studies (Charles Darwin University 2004); Master of Arts in American Science Fiction and Cold War Politics (University of Queensland 1993); Diploma of Education (University of Tasmania 1984); and Bachelor of Arts in English (University of Tasmania 1983).